heagoo/apk_builder_tutorial/README.md

 # apk_builder_tutorial
-This project collects some videos for how to use APK Builder.
+This project collects some videos and samples for how to use APK Builder.

 **Get Started:**